danny-englander/drupal-accesio/web/libraries/rrssb-plus/README.md

 ## Compatibility changes
 - Compatible with older releases of jQuery - remove specific requirement for jQuery 1.10
-- Designed for integration into CMS such as [Drupal](https://www.drupal.org/project/rrssb).
+- Designed for integration into a CMS such as [Drupal](https://www.drupal.org/project/rrssb) and [Backdrop](https://backdropcms.org/project/rrssb).